banrovegrie/old-site/_pages/journal.md

 Mathematical Thinking involves the skills of modeling a given problem formally and rigorously arguing about the formal statement.

-- Here, the point of rigor is not to destroy all intuition; instead, it should be used to eliminate bad intuition while clarifying and elevating good intuition.
+- Here, the <ins>point of rigor</ins> is not to destroy all intuition; instead, it should be used to eliminate bad intuition while clarifying and elevating good intuition.
-- Even though rigor is merely the instrument of demonstration, just as intuition is the instrument of invention, there is no denying that it alone can provide us with certainty.
+- Even though rigor is merely the instrument of demonstration, just as intuition and curiosity are the instruments of invention, there is no denying that it alone can provide us with certainty.

 Moreover, in mathematics, there are two cultures involved.
 They differ based on the following two ideologies.